NEONScience/NEON-Data-Skills/tutorials/Other/GEE/02_aop_sdr_lessons/2a_intro_aop_sdr_rasters.md

 ---
 ## Read in and Visualize AOP SDR Data

 In the first <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP data in GEE</a> tutorial, we showed how to explore the NEON AOP GEE Image Collections.
 We will build off that tutorial in this lesson, to pull in and visualize some AOP hyperspectral data in GEE.
-Specifically, we will look at reflectance data collected at the NEON site <a href="https://www.neonscience.org/field-sites/srer" target="_blank">SRER</a> (Santa Rita Experimental Range) for 3 years between 2018 and 2021.
+Specifically, we will look at surface directional reflectance (SDR) data collected at the NEON site <a href="https://www.neonscience.org/field-sites/srer" target="_blank">SRER</a> (Santa Rita Experimental Range) for 3 years between 2018 and 2021.

 <div id="ds-objectives" markdown="1">